Consensys/doc.goquorum/docs/HowTo/GetStarted/Wizard/Interacting.md

     0
     ```

-So we can see nodes 1 and 2 are able to read the state of the private contract and its initial value is 42.
+Notice that nodes 1 and 2 are able to read the state of the private contract and its initial value is 42.

 If you look in `private-contract.js` you will see that this was the value set when the contract was created.